geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 Generally, WKT or SRID's are preferred over PROJ strings as they can contain more information about a given CRS.
 Conversions between WKT and PROJ strings will in most cases cause a loss of information, potentially leading to erroneous transformations.
 If possible WKT2 should be used.

-For more details, see https://proj.org/faq.html#what-is-the-best-format-for-describing-coordinate-reference-systems
+For more details, see `What is the best format for describing coordinate reference systems? <https://proj.org/faq.html#what-is-the-best-format-for-describing-coordinate-reference-systems>` .

 Setting a projection